integreat-io/map-transform/README.md

 #### `alt(pipeline)` operation

-The alt operation will apply the function or pipeline it is given when the data already in the pipeline is `undefined`.
+The alt operation will apply the pipeline it is given when the data already in the pipeline is `undefined`.
 This is how you provide default values in MapTransform.
-The pipeline may be as simple as a `value()` function, a dot notation path into the source data, or a full pipeline of several operations.
+The pipeline may be as simple as a `value()` operation, a dot notation path into the source data, or a full pipeline of several operations.

 When given an array, the `alt` operation will treat it as a value and do